-Class Teacher: Mrs Yorke
+Class Teacher: Mrs Brocklebank

 As a rule, homework will be as follows:

-Friday – ‘I Can Do’ maths marking
+- Wednesday– ‘I Can Do’ maths marking

-Daily – reading and times tables practice
+- Daily – reading

 - All children will be given time to change their reading books and it is important that they do this themselves, right from the start.
 If you have concerns about the books they are choosing, then please come and see me.
 Please be assured that they will be supported and guided with this task and will quickly gain independence.

 - We have a structured library of reading books in the corridor, which are part of the Accelerated Reading programme.
-Following assessment, each child will be guided to the correct level, as a starting point.
+Following an assessment, each child will be guided to the correct level, as a starting point.
 Each band within the structure offers a wide range of genres and interest areas for the children to choose from, at an appropriate level.
 The content of some books may not be suitable for lower Key Stage 2, hence the black band age-guide (targeted at 9 to 13 year olds).
 This does not mean that the black band books are too hard; it is that the content is more appropriate for older readers.
 They are welcome to read a black band book within their level at your discretion.
 The lower age-guide has white bands.

-- P.E. kit must always be in school and must be fully labelled.
+P.E. kit must be fully labelled.

-Friday – P.E.
+- Friday – P.E.
 (Gym kit – shirt, shorts, pumps, trainers for hall use)

-- A small snack box is preferable (KS2 children are not eligible for free fruit or milk), again due to limited storage space.
+- A small named snack box is preferable (KS2 children are not eligible for free fruit or milk), again due to limited storage space.

-- The Golden Wall, present in each classroom, provides an opportunity for children to gain ‘golden bricks’ for following the...Golden Rules!
+- ❖ The Golden Wall, present in each classroom, provides an opportunity for children to gain ‘golden bricks’ for following the...Golden Rules!
 At the close of each term, we place all the bricks in a hat and draw a winner.
 The draw ensures that all children will continue to be motivated by the chance to win a gift or voucher, by the end of term.

-Each week a pupil will be chosen as ‘Star of the Week’ in recognition of positive behaviour across all aspects of school life.
+- ❖ Each week a pupil will be chosen as ‘Star of the Week’ in recognition of positive behaviour across all aspects of school life.
 They will receive their ‘certificate’ of stardom in Celebration Assembly, to which parents are specifically invited.